MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 ### Placement based on cluster node count

 This example shows a property sorter that uses the `Descending` order.
-This order means that Fleet prefers clusters with higher node counts.
+This order means that Kubernetes Fleet prefers clusters with higher node counts.

 The cluster with the highest node count receives a weight of 20, and the cluster with the lowest receives a weight of 0.
 Other clusters receive proportional weights calculated via the [weight calculation formula](./concepts-resource-propagation.md#how-property-ranking-works).